ab-dani/antonio-brown-reading-notes/201/class-3.md

 1. When should you use an unordered list in your HTML document?
      - You should use it for a shopping list.
 3. How do you change the bullet style of unordered list items?
+     - Using the style property "list-style"
+5. When should you use an ordered list vs an unordered list in your HTML document?
+     - You should use an ordered list for things like a recipe.
+You should use an ordered list for things like a shopping list.
+7. Describe two ways you can change the numbers on list items provided by an ordered list?
      -
-5. When should you use an ordered list vs an unordered list in your HTML document?
-6. Describe two ways you can change the numbers on list items provided by an ordered list?

 # CSS The Box Model